- What is a patent?

 - When do I need to file my foreign applications?

 If you wish to take advantage of a particular priority date assigned to an early patent application, you will generally need to file your foreign applications within twelve months of your initial filing.

 - What is the Paris Convention?

-The Paris Convention for the Protection of Industrial Property is a global agreement regarding patent protections of which Canada, and approximately 170 other states are signatories.
-Its main purpose for patent holders is largely to provide priority protections for international filing retroactive to the original domestic filing date.
+The Paris Convention for the Protection of Industrial Property is a global agreement regarding patent protection.
+Canada, and approximately 170 other states, are signatories.
+One of the main effects is a recognition between countries of priority dates established by applications filed in other signatory countries.

 - What role does WIPO play in regard to patents?